Steve House (climber): Alpine climbing

 6,800m.
 With Anderson and Prezelj they made the first ascent of this mountain in alpine style over three days.

 In the autumn of 2008, the spring of 2009, and the spring of 2011 House made three expeditions to Nepal to attempting West Face of Makalu.

-On March 25, 2010, while on a training climb in preparation for an attempt on a new route on the west face of K2 with Ueli Steck he was climbing with Miller on Mount Temple, when Steve fell approximately 25 meters.
+On March 25, 2010, while on a training climb in preparation for an attempt on a new route on the west face of K2 with Ueli Steck he was climbing with Miller on Mount Temple, when House fell 25 meters.
 He smashed six ribs in multiple places resulting in 25 fractures, collapsed his right lung, badly lacerated his spleen, fractured his pelvis in two places, and fractured several vertebrae in his spine.
 Barely a year later and after months of rehabilitation, House set off for the Himalayas to climb Makalu, the fifth-highest mountain in the world.

-He is vocal in his support of "alpine style" climbs, which involve moving quickly with little equipment and leaving no gear on the mountain.
+He is vocal in his support of alpine style climbs, which involve moving quickly with little equipment and leaving no gear on the mountain.
 When, in 2004, the Russian team won the 14th Piolet d'Or for their ascent of the north face of Jannu, he criticized the team for using months to climb the face while setting up fixed ropes, and for leaving 77 ropes and multiple camps behind on the mountain.

 Other activities

 He became a Union Internationale des Associations de Guides de Montagnes-certified guide since 1999, and the seventh American Mountain Guides Association (AMGA) guide to complete the certification.
 He retired from guiding in 2018.
 Beginning in 1999 he worked as an ambassador for the technical outdoor clothing company, Patagonia, with input on marketing and product design, development, and testing.
 In an Instagram post in January 2021 he announced his retirement from all his sponsors.
 He wrote: "at 50 years old it is time to step aside and make room for a new generation of alpinists, and their vision of alpinism, whatever that may be."
 In 2015 he founded Uphill Athlete.